Killing in the Name: Live performances

-The song was performed as an extended instrumental at their first public performance at Cal State in the Quad, on October 23, 1991.
+The song was performed as an extended instrumental at their first public performance at Cal State Northridge, on October 23, 1991.
 Bassist Tim Commerford is known to chant the backing vocals of "now you do what they told ya" of the chorus during most live performances.

-Zack de la Rocha sometimes changes the lyrics in the second verse from "Some of those that work forces are the same that burn crosses" to "Some of those that burn crosses are the same that hold office" when playing live.
+Zack de la Rocha sometimes changed the lyrics in the second verse from "Some of those that work forces are the same that burn crosses" to "Some of those that burn crosses are the same that hold office" when playing live.

 As part of supergroup Audioslave, guitarist Tom Morello incorporated instrumentals from Rage Against the Machine including versions of "Killing in the Name" into their performances.

 Rage Against the Machine performed the song live in 1999 at the Woodstock '99 festival, burning the American flag during the song.
 In this performance, de la Rocha changed the lyrics to "Some of those that work forces are the same that burn churches".